Privacy for Students

 Data Aggregation, Reporting, and Sharing: Many of these services and technologies retain and store the invasive data they gather about students.
 This data can tell detailed stories about a student’s life and contain extremely sensitive information that can cause serious harm if there is a data leak.
 Some companies may even sell this data or share it with third parties.
 In some cases, student data is reported to school resource officers or the police.

-What Can I Do About It?
-Anchor link
+What Can I Do About It? anchor link

 #1.
-Understand How School Surveillance Affects You
+Understand How School Surveillance Affects You anchor link

 Before you can address school surveillance, it’s important to know the ways it can affect you and the people around you.

 The best solutions for fighting back against surveillance don’t need to involve a fancy tool or workaround.
 Sometimes, the smartest way to beat surveillance technology is not to use the systems that are targeted by surveillance (if you can), or to be careful about the information you do reveal as you navigate using them.

 An important step in this process is finding out what, if any, surveillance technologies your school is using to track you, the devices you use (personal or school-issued), and school networks.
 Find out and research what the school is using, so that you know what information is being tracked and can take steps to protect yourself and your data.

 Protecting your privacy is a job no one can do alone.
 While there are many steps you can take to protect your privacy on your own, the real protection comes when we protect each others’ privacy as a group.
 If you change your own tools and behavior, but your classmates don’t, it’s more likely that information about you will be caught up in the surveillance they are under as well.